Cumans: Appearance

-The looks of a typical Cuman are a matter of sensationalist debates.
-This is because in spite of their Eastern origins, several sources point at them being white, blue-eyed, and blond.
-It is important to elaborate, however, that the full range of available data sketches a more complex picture.
-While the written sources predominantly emphasize a fair complexion (e.g. Adam of Bremen referring to them as "the blond ones") the craniometric and genetic data, as well as contemporary art, support the image of a people highly heterogenous in appearance.
+The craniometric and genetic data, as well as contemporary art, support the image of a people highly heterogenous in appearance.
 Skulls with East Asian features are often found in burials associated with the Cumans and Pechenegs in Europe.

 The genetic material is mixed, albeit that European matrilineal DNA predominates (see also below).
 Unlike the written sources, paintings and miniatures from between the 12th and 14th century (close in time to the settlement of Cumans to Central Europe) tend to support the picture of a mixed population that is suggested by the craniometric and genetic analyses.
-In the Anjou Legendarium Cumans are depicted with East Asian features and dark hair, while a fresco in the Kraskovo church in Slovakia confirms the stereotype of the blond Cuman.
+In the Anjou Legendarium Cumans are depicted with East Asian features and dark hair, while a fresco in the Kraskovo church in Slovakia depicts Cumans with Caucasian features.

 There are also depictions of Cumans with Caucasian features, but dark complexion (e.g. in the Képes Krónika Pictum).
 Notably, all of these phenotypes can be traced to groups described in Chinese and Arab sources, that are assumed to have later merged in the Cuman–Kipchak confederation.
 Fair complexion, e.g. red hair and blue or green eyes, were already noted by the Chinese among the Qincha (Kipchak), while the Tiele (to whom the Qun belonged) were not described as foreign looking, i.e. they were likely East Asian in appearance.
 A dark complexion was attributed to the Pechenegs by Ibn Fadlan, who did not specify, however, if their features are European or Asian.
-The Kipchak, Qun and Pechenegs all assimilated into the Cuman-Kipchak confederation, eventually.
+The Kipchak, Qun and Pechenegs all assimilated into the Cuman–Kipchak confederation, eventually.